How to Write Blog Post with ChatGPT (Dos And Don’ts)

 For example, look at this image I generated with an AI image generator:

-This image looks cool, but it doesn’t really help deliver the message of this post (other than offering a break for the eyes).
+This image looks cool, but it doesn’t help deliver the message of this post (other than offering a break for the eyes).

 These tasks require human input, research, and effort.
 Also, these are what make blog posts truly valuable and insightful reads.